scottyeager/info_foundation/src/technology/capacity_layer_/capacity_layer_parts/why_efficient.md

-# Why can we be so efficient?
+# Why is the ThreeFold Capacity Layer more Efficient?

 ![alt_text](./img/efficient.png)

-!> **Important** Hardware improved 10,000 times
+!> Hardware improved 10,000 times <BR>
-But, user features and performance improvement improved &lt; 10 times
+But, user features and performance improvement improved only 10 times ? <BR> ..
-..
 Why?

 *   Education: Too influenced by IT vendors, too many abstraction layers
 *   Large IT companies: Acquisition strategy forces them to integrate = complex layers